runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 ```

 The case for the `sell-B(y)` follows by a symmetric calculation.

-Note also that the theoretical model above does not contain any authorization logic that would be needed for a real implementation of the `redeem` rule.
+**Conclusions:**

-So, the above model, while theoretically convenient, has two important problems:
+So, the above model, while theoretically convenient, has some important problems:

 1.  (viability) there is no immediate incentive to provide assets (i.e. liquidity) to the exchange, limiting CPMM creation and operation
 2.  (scalability) the entire amount of liquidity must be provided by one party, limiting the growth of the exchange reserves

+Note also that the theoretical model above does not contain any authorization logic that would be needed for a real implementation.

 ## Constant Product Market Makers in Practice

+**Introduction:**
 To counteract the viability and scalability issues, pratical CPMMs make two slight adjustments to the theoretical model:

 1.  fees are assessed on every transaction (i.e. a percentage of the amount sold in terms of either asset *A* or *B*) and added to the exchange reserves